 Now I can’t believe I ever made those when I found this super simple way to make lined stockings.
 I came across Diary of a Quilter’s Easy DIY Stocking Tutorial and knew that I could actually make these!
 You can too!

 There are two different ways you could make these buffalo plaid stockings depending on if you have a Cricut Maker or not.
-(I personally think everyone should have one!
-Feel free to browse my Ultimate Resource of Cricut Ideas for all the amazingness of these machines!)
+(Feel free to browse my Ultimate Resource of Cricut Ideas for all the amazingness of these machines!)

 Materials Needed for DIY Buffalo Plaid Stockings